200,000+

 • Nonprofit Program Assistant

-The U.S. Bureau of Labor Statistics states the annual median salary for a Psychologist is $81,040 (opens in new tab).
-The BLS also states salaries for related fields are Social Worker at $50,390 (opens in new tab), Market Research Analyst at $63,920 (opens in new tab) and Human Resources Specialist at $62,290 (opens in new tab).
+The U.S. Bureau of Labor Statistics states the annual median salary for a Psychologist is $81,040.
+The BLS also states salaries for related fields are Social Worker at $50,390, Market Research Analyst at $63,920 and Human Resources Specialist at $62,290.
+Some of the positions in this field may require additional education beyond the BA.

 Get Started on Your Bachelor of Arts in Psychology Degree